Pikliz

-The spicy dish is very commonly served on the table along with other dishes to enhance the flavor.
+The spicy dish is commonly served alongside other dishes to enhance the flavor.
 It is useful as a side condiment for fritay or fried foods such as griot (fried pork), tassot (fried beef), or bannann peze (fried plantains) and enhancing rice and beans.

-It has traditionally been produced at the household level but it is increasingly produced industrially as the number of Haitians living abroad also increases.
+It has traditionally been produced at the household level, but it is increasingly produced industrially as the number of Haitians living abroad also increases.

 Etymology

 The name of the dish itself may be based on the French word piquer which means 'to sting'.
 Also known simply as piment la kay.